 Before entering the collegiate ranks, Que was a highly successful coach at Reidsville Senior High School.
 As a head women’s basketball coach at the high school level, she complied with a career win-loss mark of 145-104 from 1978 through 1988 and posted a 58-16 state as a volleyball head coach.

-She was named North Central 4-A Conference Coach of the Year in volleyball in both 1986 and ’87 and won the corresponding honor in that league in women’s basketball in 1987.
+She was named North Central 4-A Conference Coach of the Year in volleyball in 1986 and ’87 and won the corresponding honor in that league in women’s basketball in 1987.
 She also was the Triad 3-A Conference Coach of the Year in women’s basketball twice.

-She earned her master’s degree in physical education from the University of North Carolina at Greensboro in 1977, serving as a graduate assistant there in women’s volleyball and basketball.
+She earned her master’s degree in physical education from the University of North Carolina at Greensboro in 1977, serving as a graduate assistant in women’s volleyball and basketball.
 Her first teaching position was in the McDowell County system, where she taught and coached at West McDowell Junior High in Marion, NC.
-She finished her public school career teaching at Reidsville Junior High, while serving as Varsity Volleyball and Basketball at Reidsville High School Schools.
+She finished her public school career teaching at Reidsville Junior High while serving as Varsity Volleyball and Basketball at Reidsville High School Schools.

-As Assistant Executive Director, Tucker developed the Association’s student services program, one of the most unique offerings by a state association in the country.
+As Assistant Executive Director, Tucker developed the Association’s student services program, one of the unique offerings by a state association in the country.
 The program dealt with substance abuse education, leadership development, academic accountability, and citizenship.
-She helped organize the Student Athlete Summer Institute (SASI) programs across the state.
+She helped organize the Student-Athlete Summer Institute (SASI) programs across the state.
 To operate this program, she oversaw a budget of over $500,000, state monies from the NC General Assembly.

-In December 2015, after serving as the Interim Commissioner for 5 months, Tucker was named as the Commissioner for the Association.
+In December 2015, after serving as the Interim Commissioner for 5 months, Tucker was named the Commissioner for the Association.